 18. Create a blog or YouTube channel

-Opportunity: You can leverage a free (or very low-cost) platform, then use your great content to build a following.
+Opportunity: You can leverage a free (or very low-cost) platform and then use your great content to build a following.
 The more unique your voice or area of interest, the better for you to become “the” person to follow.
-Then draw sponsors to you.
+Then, draw sponsors to you.

 Risk: You’ll have to build out content at the start and then create ongoing content, which can take time.
-And you’ll need to be passionate about the product since that can help you maintain the motivation to continue, especially at the start, as your followers are still finding you.
+You’ll need to be passionate about the product since that can help you maintain the motivation to continue, especially at the start, as your followers are still finding you.

 The downside is that you can outlay your time and resources with little to show for it if there’s limited interest in your subject or niche.
 Your area of expertise may be to niche to draw a profitable audience, but you won’t be sure of that until you experiment.